anthonyec/bigscreen/docs/build_script.md

-# Build instrsuctions and notes - macOS
+# Building a packaged application

 This guide will show you how to build Bigscreen for macOS.